7 Best Gaming PCs of 2025

 • Bad cable management

-Lenovo 5i (Gen 8) is an excellent choice for entry-level1080p gamers.
+Lenovo 5i (Gen 8) offers solid 1080p gaming at affordable price.
 It’s a valued prebuilt gaming PC with a lot of premium features like customized RGB, tempered glass panel, and powerful cooling.
-Equipped with an RTX 4060 graphics card and Intel Core i5-14400F processor, this PC can play any modern game at 1080p settings.
+Equipped with an RTX 4060 graphics card and Intel Core i5-14400F processor, this PC plays modern games at 1080p settings.

 In terms of build quality, Lenovo has opted for a rolled steel PC chassis for this machine.
 The case is sturdy, with tempered glass panel to view internal components.
 The PC chassis also has four rubber tips at the bottom to prevent slippage on smoother surfaces.

-Overall, Lenovo 5i (Gen 8) is a great choice for gamers looking for an inexpensive 1080p gaming PC.
-You can customize RGB lights on this machine, and upgrade it with better hardware.
+Lenovo 5i (Gen 8) is a great choice for gamers looking for an inexpensive 1080p gaming PC.
+It allows you to customize RGB lights on this machine, and upgrade it with better hardware.

 Gaming Performance on Lenovo Legion 5i (Gen 8)